Wheel Thrown Compost Crock

 by DirtKicker Pottery

 My goal was to make the crock with a fired size of 9-10" tall and 7-8" wide.
 This would mean I would need to throw 11" tall and 8-9" wide.
 Easy enough.... umm not really.
 From the beginning I made a big mistake - I should not have used my soft porcelain blend clay.
-Not only is porcelain too expensive for this type of piece, it doesn't have enough tooth.
+Not only is porcelain expensive for this size piece, it's difficult to get the height needed.
 It would be best to use a clay with some grog to help make it easier to pull the crock walls taller and thinner.

 I don't have much experience throwing larger pieces, so I thought I would start out with a 5lb lump which was too small.
 I only got about 8" high.
 Then I moved on to 6lbs, which I got to 9" high.
 Finally I threw 7.5lbs, which was the ticket for 11" tall and 8.5" wide.